reshmabidikar/slate/source/includes/_subscription.md

 **Response**

-If successful, a status code of 204 and an empty body.
+If successful, returns a status code of 204 and an empty body.

 ### Remove custom fields from subscription